-This initiative seeks to deepen the public's understanding and appreciation of the vital connections between democracy, the humanities, journalism, and an informed citizenry.
+This special WH initiative deepened the public's understanding and appreciation of the vital connections between democracy, the humanities, journalism, and an informed citizenry.

-In 2018, Beyond the Headlines responded to concerns about the public’s declining trust in the news media and the effects that loss of trust could have on civic participation and democracy.
-But public trust is not the only concern.
-Local news coverage in traditional media outlets is rapidly declining.
+Started in 2018, Beyond the Headlines responded to concerns about the public’s declining trust in the news media and the effects that loss of trust could have on civic participation and democracy.
+Public trust was not the only concern; local news coverage in traditional media outlets has been rapidly declining.
 That means less local information is available to help the public make important decisions.
 This trend, and related ones such as the rise of social media as news sources and intentional misrepresentation of information, raise serious questions about whether we as citizens can access the information we need to participate knowledgeably in civic life.

 This program is part of the “Democracy and the Informed Citizen” Initiative, administered by the Federation of State Humanities Councils.
 We thank The Andrew W. Mellon Foundation for their generous support of this initiative and the Pulitzer Prizes for their partnership.

 Want to know more about the issues and how they impact Wisconsin?

 Visit our special Beyond The Headlines RESOURCES page!
 This collection of videos, weblinks, and articles can be sorted by region, topic, and tag!

 Wildly varying Lake Michigan water levels have played havoc with the state's shoreline and infrastructure.
 Over the next 5 years, Wisconsin could face $245 million to combat the impacts of a climate tug-of-war to address the more extreme weather affecting our shoreline.